Lucy Fato

 Luciana "Lucy" Fato (born 1966) is an American corporate attorney.

-She has been general counsel at AIG since October 2017.
+Since May 2024 she has been Executive Vice President & General Counsel for Seaport Entertainment Group.

-Prior to joining AIG, her positions included nine years as deputy general counsel at Marsh & McLennan Companies, and a year as general counsel at McGraw Hill Financial (now S&P Global) settling high-profile securities-ratings lawsuits against Standard & Poor's Ratings Services from the Department of Justice, the Securities and Exchange Commission, and numerous state attorneys general.
+Prior to joining Seaport Entertainment Group, she was vice chair and general counsel at American International Group (AIG).
+She held senior roles at Marsh & McLennan Companies, and McGraw Hill Financial (now S&P Global).

 Early life and education

 Fato was born in Pittsburgh, Pennsylvania in 1966.
 She attended The Ellis School in Pittsburgh, graduating in 1984.

 She received a BA in business and economics from the University of Pittsburgh in 1988, and a JD from the University of Pittsburgh School of Law in 1991.

 Career

 Davis Polk & Wardwell

 Fato began her legal career in 1991 at the law firm Davis Polk & Wardwell in New York City.
 In 2000 she was elected a corporate partner in the capital markets department of the firm.
 She advised multinational companies on a range of corporate matters, and gained an increasing reputation as a problem solver capable of resolving high-profile government lawsuits.